smartdevicelink/sdl_evolution/proposals/0282-screen-manager-alerts.md

  Only available on systems supporting RPC Spec v5.0+.

- @param audioFile The audio file to be played by the system
+ @param audioFile The audio file to be played by the system */
- @param tone Whether or not to play a system tone before the audio file */
 - (instancetype)initWithAudioFile:(SDLFile *)audioFile;